somali-nlp/somali-dialect-classifier/docs/decisions/003-madlad-400-exclusion.md

 ---

 **Maintainer Note**: If MADLAD-400 is migrated to Parquet format in the future, this decision can be revisited.
-Until then, **use MC4** - it works beautifully! ✅
+Until then, use MC4 - it works beautifully!

+---

+**Date**: 2025-10-20
+**Status**: Accepted